Skip to main content

 Mains Answer Angle

-GS‑3 (Health & Science & Technology) – Discuss how strengthening One‑Health coordination and indigenous vaccine ecosystems can mitigate the health‑economic burden of zoonoses in India.
+GS‑3 (Health & Economy) – Discuss how strengthening One‑Health coordination and indigenous vaccine pipelines can mitigate the health‑economic burden of zoonoses.
+Possible question: Evaluate the role of inter‑ministerial mechanisms in controlling zoonotic disease outbreaks in India.

 Analysis